raoul2000/yii2-workflow/guide/intro-installation.md

 Not that much to say here, as there is no change in the way the *SimpleWorkflowBehavior* detects status changes :

-- On one side an Active Record attribute which can be viewed as the future status.
+- On one side an ActiveRecord's attribute which can be viewed as the future status.
 - On the other side, the actual status managed internally by the behavior.

 A transition is a directed link between to statuses : the *start* and the *end* status.

 ### Definition
-The workflow definition required by the `WorkflowFileSource` component differs from previous version :
+The workflow definition required by the [[raoul2000\workflow\source\file\WorkflowFileSource|WorkflowFileSource]] component differs from previous version :

 - key `initial` is replaced by `initialStatusId`
 - key `node` is replaced by `status`